 Protein is my nutritional BFF.
 It is one of the most important nutrient groups and it has had a huge impact on my health and weight loss over the last ten years.
-If you are not aware how much you need to get healthy, maintain your parts and pieces (aka: hair, nails, skin, muscles, moods, etc.) OR lose weight, keep reading. 🙂
+If you are not aware of how much you need to get healthy, maintain your parts and pieces (aka hair, nails, skin, muscles, moods, etc.) OR lose weight, keep reading. 🙂

 Hello, You Need Protein for Good Health!

 Did you know that protein is required by every cell in your body for vitality and life?
 It makes up the building blocks of your organs, bones, muscles, skin, and hormones.
 Your body uses protein to repair tissues too.
-A diet high in protein increases your muscle mass and strength, lowers blood pressure, fights diabetes, helps build strong hair, skin and nails.
+A diet high in protein increases your muscle mass and strength, lowers blood pressure, fights diabetes, helps build strong hair, skin, and nails.
 If you are intentional about getting the right amount of protein from a variety of sources, your whole body will thank you.

 Bonus, Protein Helps you Lose Weight!

 Oh, wait there’s more!
 This is the part I really love.
 This is the reason protein will help you lose or maintain your desired weight.
 Protein is satiating and will fill you up.
 It will decrease your hunger fast, which MANY times will help you make good choices when you are tempted by bad choices.
 We’ve all been there, you’ve just come home and you are starving.
 The moment of truth is upon you.
 If you do not have the energy or will to make a healthy meal, but you have already prepared and are equipped with a variety of quick protein snacks, you win!
 If not, a junk food event may occur.
 Am I right?
 Trust me, time and time again, protein can save your weight and your wellness.
 This is my go-to-move to stay on track.
 For delicious protein snacks, keep on reading.
 Girl, you got this!